Energy efficiency in Pennsylvania: History

-Utility Companies
+Utility companies

 Home energy efficiency is the main focus of Act 129, but it also has implementation goals related directly to electricity distribution companies (ECDs).

 It sets out goals for ECDs to meet, and requires ECDs to compile quarterly reports on the commissions directives, develop and file plans to increase efficiency and conservation, create a plan to upgrade the technology used to meter homes, and created a registry of conservation service providers to give management and advisory services to ECDs to help with energy efficiency implementation.

 The directive also outlined ways for the commission to track ECDs progress towards their goals, releasing a long technical reference manual in 2009, which has been continually updated all the way through 2021.

 Most ECDs are opting to meet these efficiency standards by updating their technology.
-Replacing heating pumps, giving more Midstream delivery options, and installing Smart Meter technology throughout the state.
-By increasing efficiency at the energy plants and giving more data with Smart meters to the ECDs, they have been able to increase efficiency to unprecedented levels.
+Replacing heating pumps, giving more midstream delivery options, and installing smart meter technology throughout the state.
+By increasing efficiency at the energy plants and giving more data with smart meters to the ECDs, they have been able to increase efficiency.

-As aforementioned, with an estimated 8.8 million MWh saved from this policy alone, Act 129 is seen as a success from the standpoint of policy makers, and serves as a guide for other states on how to update their energy efficiency policy.
+With an estimated 8.8 million MWh saved from this policy alone, Act 129 is seen as a success by policy makers, and serves as a guide for other states on how to update their energy efficiency policy.

-Consumer and Residential Energy Incentive Programs in PA
+Consumer and residential energy incentive programs

 In Pennsylvania, there are many opportunities for homeowners, building owners, vehicle owners and business owners to receive incentives and rebates to improve their energy efficiency.
 It is estimated that 10,000 kWh ($2,000) of electricity is used every year by the average PA residential home, but that number can be lowered with efficiency upgrades.

 Typically, simple steps can be taken to reduce energy consumption, but large renovations that will yield high savings are typically quite expensive.
-Government programs such as the following, help to encourage them.
+Government programs that provide financial assistance and other resources encourage them.